TDG-Platform/gbdx-task-interface/README.md

   Refer to the example.py for usage

 ## Development and Debugging
-When developping or debuggin it can be helpful to "run" the task locally.
+When developping or debugging it can be helpful to "run" the task locally.
 You can locally create a folder that will mimic the input structure that the task will see when it is run.
 You can then set this task interface to use this local folder.